wferebee/Simpsons_Clicky_Game/README.md

 <br />
 <br />

-## HERE is a screenshot of the game in action
+## Here is a screenshot of the game in action
 * ![Screenshot (48)](https://user-images.githubusercontent.com/53095806/71611181-efe97580-2b64-11ea-8321-b423356eeaf3.png)

 <br />